-I’m a software developer by training and occupation, although my career hasn’t exactly been a straight line.
-I have also been a teacher and entrepreneur.
+I’m a software developer, although my career hasn’t exactly been a straight line.
+I have also been a teacher, researcher, entrepreneur, manager, and data executive.

 Features